 You can use the seeds from any squash.
 I haven’t used them all but I plan to get around to it eventually.
 My house has baskets of acorns, Delicatas and butternuts decorating it.
-I have plans for all of them and their wonderfully healthy seeds.
-I’ve linked an article on just how healthy pumpkin and other squash seeds are for you at the bottom of this post.

 First cut the pumpkin in half and dig in to separate those seeds from the pumpkin goo!